History of Letitia James in Timeline

 On August 3, 2021, Letitia James's office released a report finding that Governor Cuomo engaged in multiple acts of sexual harassment.

-In May 2022, at a rally, Letitia James publicly shared that she had an abortion early in her tenure as a member of the New York City Council.
-She stated, "'I was just elected and I was faced with the decision of whether to have an abortion or not, and I chose to have an abortion.
-I walked proudly into Planned Parenthood, and I make no apologies to anyone'"
+In May 2022, Letitia James stated at a rally that she had an abortion early in her tenure as a member of the New York City Council, and walked proudly into Planned Parenthood.

 2022: Civil Lawsuit Against Trump Organization

-In 2022, Letitia James, in her role as New York Attorney General, initiated a civil lawsuit against the Trump Organization and collaborated with the Manhattan district attorney's office in its criminal investigation.
-Trump alleged that James held a political vendetta against him, citing her previous comments where she referred to him as an "illegitimate president" during her campaign for attorney general.
+In 2022, Letitia James, as New York Attorney General, initiated a civil lawsuit against the Trump Organization and collaborated with the Manhattan district attorney's office in their criminal investigation of the organization.

-On May 4, 2023, Letitia James and her California counterpart Rob Bonta announced they would jointly investigate the National Football League over employment practices at its offices in New York City and Los Angeles.
+On May 4, 2023, Letitia James and her California counterpart Rob Bonta announced a joint investigation into the National Football League (NFL) over employment practices.

-On February 16, 2024, the fraud case against Donald Trump proved successful, resulting in Judge Arthur Engoron's ruling.
-The 92-page ruling barred Trump from operating any business in New York for three years and fined him more than $355 million.
+On February 16, 2024, the fraud case against Donald Trump, led by Letitia James, resulted in a successful ruling.
+Judge Arthur Engoron's decision barred Trump from operating any business in New York for three years and imposed a fine exceeding $355 million.

-On February 12, 2025, Attorney General Pam Bondi announced that the Department of Justice was filing a civil lawsuit against Letitia James, as well as other officials in the state such as Kathy Hochul, over their handling of immigration issues.
+On February 12, 2025, Attorney General Pam Bondi announced that the Department of Justice was filing a civil lawsuit against Letitia James, along with other officials in the state such as Kathy Hochul, over their handling of immigration issues.

 February 2025: Revocation of Security Clearance

-In February 2025, President Trump announced the revocation of Letitia James's security clearance, along with other officials, stating they were individuals he "didn't respect" and believed had "come very close" to breaking the law.
+In February 2025, President Trump revoked Letitia James's security clearance, along with several other officials, citing a lack of respect and alleged illegal activities.
 James's office dismissed the action, stating it had no impact on her work.